-There’s also the LG 32GP83B variant, which is the same monitor, just without the 180Hz overclocking (165Hz maximum), MBR, and USB ports – it goes for $500.
+There’s also the LG 32GP83B variant, which is the same monitor, just without the 180Hz overclocking (165Hz maximum), MBR, and USB ports – it can be found for ~$50 less.

 Visit our comprehensive and always up-to-date best gaming monitor buyer’s guide for more displays and information.